History of Eastern Orthodox theology: Postwar Greek theologians

 As the first generation of Russian emigre theologians died out, the torch was taken up by Greek theologians in the postwar period.
 Until the 1950s, Greek theology had tended towards a scholastic approach.
 David Ford characterizes it as "doctrinal 'capita' with patristic catenae added".
 The impact of Florovsky and Lossky began to spread beyond the Slavic Orthodoxy.

 According to Daniel Payne, "Romanides and Yannaras want(ed) to remove the Western and pagan elements from the Hellenic identity and replace it with the Orthodox identity rooted in Hesychast spirituality based on the teachings of Gregory Palamas."

 John Romanides developed a theology which was vehemently anti-Augustinian.
 His work had a significant influence on theological dialogue between the Eastern Orthodox Church and the Oriental Orthodox Churches.

 Christos Yannaras argues that the introduction of Western Scholasticism into Orthodox theology inevitably led to the confusion present in the modern Hellenic identity.
 The adverse effects of this corruption of Greek Orthodox thought for the rise of Greek nationalism, the acceptance and formation of the modern Hellenic nation-state, and the establishment of the Greek Orthodox Church as an autocephalous national church separate from the patriarchate of Constantinople.

 John Zizioulas is arguably the most widely read Orthodox theologian in the West.

 Modern ecumenism

-Modern Ecumenism between different Orthodox groups of the Mideast is a long and evolving process, as evidenced by the very active Ecumenist movement between the Oriental Orthodox and the Eastern Orthodox, as well as the recent reconciliation between the Patriarch of Moscow and ROCOR (see Act of Canonical Communion with the Moscow Patriarchate), and the very active communication between Rome and Roman Catholicism and the Orthodox communities.
+Modern Ecumenism between different Orthodox groups of the Mideast is a long and evolving process, as evidenced by the active ecumenical movement between the Oriental Orthodox and the Eastern Orthodox, as well as the recent reconciliation between the Patriarch of Moscow and ROCOR (see Act of Canonical Communion with the Moscow Patriarchate), and the active communication between the Catholic Church and the Eastern Orthodox and Oriental Orthodox communities.